escottgoodwin/lango-trans-de/README.md

 Running the script will perform the following operations.

-1. Download a corpus of news articles retrieved from a variety of newspapers and popular blogs that represent a wide variety of topics for about a week's time(business,politics,sports,technology,entertainment etc).
+1. Download a corpus of a week's worth of news articles retrieved from a variety of newspapers and popular blogs that represent a wide variety of topics(business,politics,sports,technology,entertainment etc).
 (237 MB).

 To keep this demostration package self contained with mininal additional set up, the corpus is a text file.
 In production, the corpus articles would likely be stored in a database.